COMBINE

 • Integrated model and data management for systems and synthetic biology

-• Standardization of Artificial Intelligence approaches in biological modelling
+• Standardization and use of Artificial Intelligence approaches in biological modelling

-• Emerging standardization needs and multicellular and microbial community modeling
+• Emerging standardization needs in multi-scale, multicellular and microbial community modeling

 • Community aspects of COMBINE